Department Chair: Nicholas Imparato, Ph.D.

 In this context, the marketing curriculum and major provide students with a strong foundation in the principles and tools of the discipline.
 The framework begins with a customer focus and includes formulating products and services that meet and anticipate consumer wants and needs, determining appropriate price/value considerations, developing efficient distribution systems, and creating marketing communications programs to support the marketing effort.

 Topics relevant to best practices in business and consumer sectors include: Social media, branding, public relations, advertising strategy, behavioral pricing, marketing analytics and research methods, global competition, multicultural segmentation, creation of new business models and innovation strategies.
-Additionally, the program provides multiple opportunities to examine the role marketing plays in society and how it effects the common welfare.
+Additionally, the program provides multiple opportunities to examine the role marketing plays in society and how it affects the common welfare.